SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 1. Hover over the row of the device you want to delete.
 2. Click the delete icon at the right of the row.
-3. Confirm device removal.
-Optionally, select whether to delete child devices of the device or to delete the asociated device owner (selecting both options is not supported).
+3. Confirm the device removal.
+Optionally, select whether to delete child devices of the device or to delete the associated device owner.
+Note that it is not possible to select both options.

 The device will be permanently deleted from the platform.